 To see how to avoid bad breeders, visit this page.

-Andrew Summerfield, aged 43-44 from Colchester, Essex, shot his loyal and trusting dog, Barney, 10 times with an air rifle, then set about hacking at his skull and face with a meat cleaver.
+Andrew Summerfield, aged 43-44 from Colchester, Essex, in the UK, shot his loyal and trusting dog, Barney, 10 times with an air rifle, then set about hacking at his skull and face with a meat cleaver.

 Sick Summerfield then tied a noose tightly around Barney's neck to strangle him, making him suffer even more, and dumped him on a road side, still alive.
 When Barney was later found, he was still suffering in agony.
 Sadly, his suffering was so severe that he could not be saved and was euthanised.